Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-delete-node-modules-in-vscode.md

 mathjax: false
 Google_Ads: true
 ---
-Frontend applications project often come with a hefty luggage known as the `node_modules` folder.
+Frontend application projects often come with a hefty luggage known as the `node_modules` folder.

 While these modules are essential for the project's functionality, they can sometimes become a burden, taking up significant disk space or even become corrupted as it may contain outdated or conflicting data.